~Caffeine is metabolized using the CYP1A2 enzyme.

-Whether you start your morning with a cup of coffee or a cup of tea, caffeine remains the most popular ‘drug’ of choice for a large percentage of the population.
+Whether you start your morning with a cup of coffee or tea, caffeine remains the most popular ‘drug’ of choice for a large percentage of the population.

-Genetics determine how quickly your body processes and eliminates caffeine and whether it is likely to make you jittery or anxious.
+Genes determine how quickly your body processes and eliminates the caffeine and whether it is likely to make you jittery or anxious.

-This gene codes for the enzyme that metabolizes, or breaks down, caffeine in the body.
+This gene codes for the enzyme that metabolizes or breaks down the caffeine in the body.

 - C/C: Slower metabolizer of caffeine

 Members: Your genotype for rs762551 is —.